provalentin/kanbanboard/questions2.md

 The compiler doesn’t randomly look for implicits in your code; it follows the following precedence:

-Locally declared implicits
+- Locally declared implicits
-Imported implicits
+- Imported implicits
-Outer scope (ex- a class for a method)
+- Outer scope (ex- a class for a method)
-Inheritance
+- Inheritance
-Package object
+- Package object
-Implicit scope like companion objects
+- Implicit scope like companion objects

 28. What is a lens in Scala?

 A lens is an abstraction from functional programming.
 It makes updating complex immutable nested objects easier for us.

 For lenses, we have three kinds of available implementations:

-scalaz.Lens
+-scalaz.Lens
-Quicklens- Has more functionality than a Sauron
+-Quicklens- Has more functionality than a Sauron -Sauron
-Sauron

 29. Consider for-comprehensions in Scala.
 What are they syntactic sugars for?

 A for-comprehension is one way to carry out the composition of operations on monads.
 We can replace it with a foreach or a map/flatMap and filter.